mikkokallio/bicep-workshop/README.md

 - Add the line `param productName string` at the top of `main.bicep`.
 Deploy the template.
 What happens?
 - Deploy again this time using `az deployment group create --template-file main.bicep --parameters productName='productx'`.
 What changes?
-- Now change the line to `param productName string = 'app-projectx'`.
-Deploy the template.
-What changes?
 - Familiarize yourself with how variables and parameters work in Bicep: https://learn.microsoft.com/en-us/training/modules/build-first-bicep-template/5-add-flexibility-parameters-variables
 - Using the same principles as above, create a string parameter `location` with the value `westeurope`.
+Run what-if, and observe how `location` is treated differently from `productName` because it has a default value.
 - Everywhere in the code, replace the string literal `'westeurope'` with the parameter name.
 Run what-if.
 There should be no changes.
-- Try changing to `param location string = 'westus3'` and deploy.
-Use what-if.
-What happens?
-(DELETE THIS?)
 - Finally, change the line to `param location string = resourceGroup().location`.
 - In addition to manually inserting parameter values, giving parameter values as arguments, and using default values, it's also possible to use a parameter file.
 Read more about it here: https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/parameter-files

 ## Task 2.2: Add descriptions to make the code easier to read
 - Read about decorators in https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/parameters#decorators and read especially https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/parameters#description to understand how description decorators are used.
 - Add a description to the `location` parameter as shown in the article.
 Write a description that describes what the parameter does.
 This makes the code more readable and can provide guidance during deployment.
 - Add a description also for the `productName` parameter.
-- Test deployment to see this.
+Run what-if and when you're asked to supply a value for the parameter, type `?`.
+What do you see?
-- You can give the `productName` parameter a default value (or alternatively keep deploying giving the parameter value as an argument), so you don't have to specify it each time you deploy.
+- You can now give the `productName`, so you don't have to specify it each time you deploy.
 - Add descriptions also for resources in your template.
 - When adding new parameters, resources, etc. in later parts of the workshop, add descriptions also for them.